-The summary of the statement of proposal can be read here.
+The final adopted plan can be read here.

 Draft Regional Land Transport Plan